Breakdown of random-matrix universality in persistent Lotka--Volterra communities

 If the universality principle were to apply to the reduced interaction matrix, then the Gaussian prediction $\lambda_1$ and the true outlier eigenvalue would coincide, whether or not the elements of the reduced interaction matrix were also Gaussian distributed.
 As can be seen in Fig.~\ref{fig:alttheories}, $\lambda_1$ is a better approximation than $\lambda_0$, but neither expression correctly predicts the outlier.

-We now take into account the full statistics of $a'_{ij}$, as we did when calculating the bulk eigenvalue spectrum, and deduce the correct expression for the outlier eigenvalue.
-In the region of the complex plane outside the bulk (where the outlier resides), the resolvent can be expanded as a series in $1/\omega$

-A central step of our calculation is to evaluate each of the averages in the series in Eq.~(\ref{resolventexpansionmain}) in terms of the fixed-point statistics in Eqs.~(\ref{fixedpointquantities1}) and (\ref{fixedpointquantities2}).
-This is accomplished via a generating functional approach [see SM Sec.~S4A].
-For example, we find
+We now take into account the full statistics of the matrix elements $a'_{ij}$, as we did when calculating the bulk eigenvalue spectrum, and deduce the correct expression for the outlier eigenvalue.
+In the region of the complex plane outside the bulk (where the outlier resides), the resolvent can be expanded as a series in $1/\omega$ [Eq.~(S36) in the SM].
+We evaluate each term in this series in terms of the statistics of species abundances, which are available to us via DMFT.
+This is accomplished via a generating-functional approach (SM Sec.~S4).

-Rewriting Eq.~(\ref{resolventexpansionmain}) in terms of the fixed-point statistics and using diagrammatic techniques to recognise the self-similarity of the resulting series, we arrive at a compact formula for the resolvent [Eq.~(S67) in the SM].
-Using Eq.~(\ref{bulkoutfromres}), we then obtain an implicit set of equations for the outlier eigenvalue
+Using diagrammatic techniques to recognise the self-similarity of the resulting series, we arrive at a compact formula for the resolvent [SM Eq.~(S69)].
+Using Eq.~(\ref{bulkoutfromres}), we then obtain an implicit set of equations for the outlier eigenvalue in terms of the statistics of the surviving species abundances [see Eqs.~(S71)--(S73) in the SM].
+We emphasise that in finding our final expression for the outlier, no approximations have been made other than assuming the thermodynamic limit.
+The simulation data in Figs. \ref{fig:lambdaversussigma} and \ref{fig:alttheories} verifies that the expression in Eqs.~(S71)--(S73) accurately predicts the outlier eigenvalue.